databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/_index.md

 **IMPORTANT** This table is automatically created in the target database upon first initialization. **DO NOT** try to manually create the target database outside of Overwatch as that will lead to database validation errors.

+**To customize costs** using this table run the [first initialization](#initializing-the-environment) as detailed above.
+Note that each subsequent workspace on which you execute Overwatch and reference the same etlDataPathPrefix, the default costs by node will be appended to instanceDetails table if no data is present for that organization_id (i.e. workspace).
+If you would like to customize compute costs for all workspaces,
-**To customize costs** using this table run the [first initialization](#initializing-the-environment) as detailed above, export the resulting dataset to external editor, add the required metrics mentioned above for each workspace, and overwrite the target table with the customized cost information.
-This workflow could be improved and as such, [Issue 103](https://github.com/databrickslabs/overwatch/issues/103) was added to backlog to simplify this process.
+export the instanceDetails dataset to external editor (after first init), add the required metrics mentioned above for each workspace, and overwrite the target table with the customized cost information.

 {{< rawhtml >}}
 <a href="https://drive.google.com/file/d/1tj0GV-vX1Ka9cRcJpJSwkQx6bbpueSwl/view?usp=sharing" target="_blank">AWS Example</a>